 It varies slightly by device but each mains powered dimmer/socket will consume considerably less that 1 watt when in standby.

 Sorry to dredge up an old thread, but has anybody actually measured this yet?
 Just from how warm the dimmers stay in OFF state, I would guess they are consuming more than 1 watt, we have historically tested other touch/remote dimmers and found them to consume as much as 40 watts (over a 4 gang/channel plate) in a standby or OFF state.

 One more resurrection of this now ancient thread, but has someone found the answer?

 You can test this if you have an energy monitor.
 Turn all the lights off in the house and measure it then pull the fuse for the lights and see what happens.
 Ideally, there should be very little or no change.
-I’d be interested to see what the result is.Running RFXCom with Domoticz on model b raspberry pi.
+I’d be interested to see what the result is.Running RFXCom with Domoticz on raspberry pi3.
 LWRF dimmer switches, PIRs and plug sockets.
 Some Homeeasy switches, harmony hub controlling AV and air con.
 Geofencing with Pilot app.
-Tado for heating.
+Tado for heating and cooling.

 I can only comment based on my British Gas smart meter.
 With everything off in the house, and the dimmers unplugged it registered “no usage”.
 With 4 dimmers plugged in again, it still registered “no usage”.

 Played around, and in order to get any usage shown on the display, I needed to use around 30w – so, less than that.